gravitational/teleport/rfd/00XX-agent-census.md

 Instead, when the auth server handle is created at the agent ([here](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/inventory/inventory.go#L87-L97)), a new _agent metadata tracker_ goroutine will be spawned in order to calculate the agent metadata in the background.

 Then, once the agent has sent the `UpstreamInventoryHello` to the auth server and received the `UpstreamInventoryHello` reply ([here](https://github.com/gravitational/teleport/blob/6f9ad9553a5b5946f57cb35411c598754d3f926b/lib/inventory/inventory.go#L167-L191)), it will request the metadata from the agent metadata tracker and send it to the auth server once it is calculated.
-This step is non-blocking, and thus the proposed mechanism should not affect the normal operation of the inventory control system.
+This step is non-blocking, and thus the proposed mechanism should not affect the normal operation of the ICS.

 An initial sketch of this flow can be found in [7737d46](https://github.com/gravitational/teleport/commit/7737d46912a990f37c10e2778c21a3dc1a52af02).